RaduGalan1/pers_proj/README.md

-# :trophy: A few recent distinctions (from the last two years)
+# A few recent distinctions (from the last two years)

 #### Special scholarship for the academic study of the work entitled: "Generation and Simulation of Artificial Human Societies using Anthropologically modelled Learning Agents"
   - Year: 2021-2022